goinvo/goinvo.com/README.md

 }
 ```

-You can also look at other existing case studies as examples.
+You can also look at other existing features as examples.

 Let's break down the fields: